bonitasoft/bonita-doc/md/database-configuration.md

  - One database schema is required by Bonita BPM Engine to store information about deployed process definitions, process configurations, history of process execution, users, as well as Bonita BPM Platform configuration information.
 - We recommend that you configure a different database schema if your project uses [business data](define-and-deploy-the-bdm.md).

 Bonita BPM supports MySQL, PostgreSQL, SQL Server, and Oracle RDBMSs.
-For Subscription users, you can find the updated list of RDBMSs versions supported in the [Customer Portal supported RDBMSs](https://customer.bonitasoft.com/support-policies/2219).
+You can find the list of RDBMSs versions supported on the [supported database list](hardware-and-software-requirements.md) page.

 ## Default H2 database